rickkoe/worknotes/docs/SAN/brocade.md

 mapsconfig --show
 mapsconfig --testmail -subject "this is a test" -message "test email body"
 ```
+## FCIP Configuration
+### Circuit Requirements

+### Tunnel Rquirements

+### FCIP Configuration Checklist
+- <input type="checkbox"/> Have the Brocade platforms been installed into a rack?
+- <input type="checkbox"/> Have the Brocade platforms been connected to a dual power?
+- <input type="checkbox"/> Have the Brocade platforms been connected to the Mgmt network?
+- <input type="checkbox"/> Have the Brocade platforms been cabled to the storage replication ports?
+- <input type="checkbox"/> Have the Brocade platforms been cabled to the IP WAN network?
+- <input type="checkbox"/> The Brocade platform has undergone basic configuration for:
+    - <input type="checkbox"/> Switch name
+    - <input type="checkbox"/> Fabric name
+    - <input type="checkbox"/> Support Link
+    - <input type="checkbox"/> Domain ID
+    - <input type="checkbox"/> AAA (LDAP and RADIUS)
+    - <input type="checkbox"/> SSH access
+    - <input type="checkbox"/> DNS
+    - <input type="checkbox"/> NTP
+    - <input type="checkbox"/> IPfilter
+    - <input type="checkbox"/> syslog
+    - <input type="checkbox"/> default zoning
+    - <input type="checkbox"/> Any other security configurations
+- <input type="checkbox"/> Has the WAN IP network been provisioned and is the IP network operational from end-to-end?
+- <input type="checkbox"/> Specific to each platform, determine the required Application mode, VE Mode, and GE Mode settings?
+- <input type="checkbox"/> Determine the amount of bandwidth required to satisfy your replication needs?
+- <input type="checkbox"/> Determine the VE_Port you use for the tunnel? *Typically, the first one is used, and the same number on both ends.*
+- <input type="checkbox"/> Determine how many circuits that the tunnel needs for aggregate bandwidth and resiliency purposes? *Will additional circuits be needed for failover (metric-0 and metric-1)?
+Often when using BET, failover circuits are not needed.*
+- <input type="checkbox"/> Determine the minimum and maximum bandwidth of each circuit? *If ARL is not being used, setting the minimum = maximum rate disables ARL and enables Committed Information Rate (CIR) at the rate specified*
+- <input type="checkbox"/> Determine which GE interfaces will be used for each circuit?
+- <input type="checkbox"/> Obtain the IP subnets, subnet masks, and end-to-end network MTU. *Assign IP addresses from the subnets to IPIF of each circuit*
+- <input type="checkbox"/> Determine local and remote IP addresses for each circuit?
+- <input type="checkbox"/> Determine local and remote eHCL IP addresses for each circuit? *Configuring eHCL is optional and the extension platform must support eHCL.*
+- <input type="checkbox"/> If the local and remote subnets are different, L3 network, determine the gateway IP address.
+Frequently, there is only one gateway; however, there could be different gateways for different remote subnets. *The gateway is on the same subnet as the IP address of the IPIF that uses the gateway.
+The route also contains the remote subnet and its mask.*

 ## Brocade SAN Switch Licenses
 In order to activate a license, you must have a **Transaction Key** for each license to be activated along with the **License ID** (LID) of the appropriate switch.
 ### Obtaining the Transaction Key